typeable/octopod/charts/octopod/README.md

 $ helm -n octopod delete my-release
 ```

-The command removes all the Kubernetes components but PVC's associated with the postgres chart and deletes the release.
+The command removes all the Kubernetes components except PVCs associated with the postgres chart, and deletes the release.

 ## Note about generated values
-Some values (such as passwords) in this chart (and its dependencies) are generated automatically, but due to [a limitation in helm](https://github.com/helm/charts/issues/5167) the values are changing on every upgrade.
-To prevent this you must fix these values by providing them via `--set` flags or in the [values file](https://helm.sh/docs/chart_template_guide/values_files/).
+Some values (such as passwords) in this chart (and its dependencies) are generated automatically, but due to [the limitation in Helm](https://github.com/helm/charts/issues/5167) the values are changing on every upgrade.
+To prevent this you must set these values explicitly by providing them via `--set` flags or in the [values file](https://helm.sh/docs/chart_template_guide/values_files/).

 These values are:
 - `postgresql.postgresqlPassword` ― main db password